Successfully further educate digitally

 … a suitable learning platform

-Very important: Good preparation is also crucial for success in e-learning!
-This does not mean that you should have every detail planned before the start.
+Very important: Good preparation is also essential for success in e-learning!
+This does not mean that you should have planned every detail before starting.
 However, you should ask and answer the following questions – even with excellent e-learning software:

 • Who is my target audience?